-Choosing between a 35mm vs 50mm lens isn’t easy since the difference between 35mm and 50mm lenses is significant.
+Choosing between a 35mm versus 50mm lens isn’t easy since the difference between a 35mm and 50mm lens is significant.
 As a result, one will serve you better than the other.
 But which?

 To find out, we’ll compare the differences between 50mm and 35mm lenses in 7 ways, beginning with photographic considerations such as angle of view and background bur, as well as practicalities such as size and cost.
 Jump to Conclusion

 - 1. 50mm vs 35mm – Background Blur

 - 3. 35mm vs 50mm – Sharpness